Fur people: Genetics

 Analysis of classic genetic markers and DNA polymorphisms by Tay and Saha (1988) found that the Fur are most closely related to the Hawazma of Sudan.
 Both populations have gene frequencies intermediate between those of the Afro-Asiatic-speaking Beja, Gaalin and Gulf Arab populations and those of the local Nilo-Saharan-speaking Nuba and Nilotes.

 According to Hassan et al. (2008), around 59.4% of Fur are carriers of the E1b1b paternal haplogroup.
 Of these, 68.4% bear the V32 subclade.
 Approximately 6.3% also belong to the haplogroup J1.
-This points to significant patrilineal gene flow from neighbouring Afro-Asiatic-speaking populations.
+This points to significant patrilineal gene flow from neighboring Afro-Asiatic-speaking populations.
 The remaining Fur individuals are primarily carriers of the A3b2 lineage (31.3%), which is instead common among Nilotes.

 Maternally, the Fur entirely belong to African-based derivatives of the macrohaplogroup L according to Hassan (2010).
 Of these mtDNA clades, the L0a1 (15.3%) and L1c (11.5%) lineages are most frequent.
 This altogether suggests that the genetic introgression into the Fur's ancestral population was asymmetrical, occurring primarily through Afro-Asiatic-speaking males rather than females.